 Growing up, I don't even remember petting a goat!
 I have always had the mentality that I would love goats but growing up in the suburbs did not give me the option to have them.
 I pursued a nursing career, met my husband, we bought a farm and the rest.. well.. it's all about goats, of course!
 When my husband and I bought our first goats in March 2018, we discovered just how much we truly love them!
 We had no desire to breed them until one day we heard a funny noise coming from the goat barn...
 SURPRISE!!
 Two healthy kids... who brought these cuties here?!
 (Kidding of course!)
 We had no idea that three out of four of our does were bred!
 This is when I started looking into registered goats & discovering the complexity of goat conformation & what to look for!
 WOW, it's A LOT to know!
 Especially learning how to keep them healthy & what to do in case they're ever under the weather.
 I don't think a day goes by without learning something new about these little guys, but I wouldn't change it for the world!!

-Our Nigerian Dwarf goats are registered with the ADGA.
+Our Nigerian Dwarf goats are all registered with the ADGA.
 They are very friendly, love attention and expect TLC as well as plenty of scratches!
-The entire herd was last tested in October 2019 for CAE & Johne's with all negative results.
-None have shown signs of abscesses.
-Every day, the herd has access to free choice loose mineral, powdered kelp, baking soda & during select times of the year, a mineral lick tub.
+The entire herd was last tested in December 2020 for CAE, CL & Johne's with all negative results by UBRL, an accredited laboratory.
+Every day, the herd has access to free choice loose mineral, baking soda and sometimes powdered Kelp.
 When we feed grain, we give them a goat starter for the higher protein content as well as the added ammonium chloride for urinary health.
-Our goats also receive a mix of meadow grass hay as well as alfalfa hay.
+Our goats also receive orchard blend grass hay as well as alfalfa hay.
 We vaccinate with CD&T annually, which is approximately one month prior to kidding.
 These ladies & gents are well taken care of and WOW are they extremely fussy eaters!
 I am sure you have heard of the phrase 'goats will eat anything', right?
 Totally incorrect.. goats will TASTE everything, but they will not actually eat everything!

 If you are interested in spring kids, click on our kidding schedule at the top.